-The large conference room, which like the small conference room, has one computer with an eighty-inch LCD TV mounted on the wall and is used for its audio/visual system.
-It was recently upgraded with the installation of sound dampening panels.
-This room is best used for large group presentations and can be used for teleconferencing; however, it is not as efficient as the small conference room.
+The large conference room, which like the small conference room, has one computer with a 110” four screen video wall system mounted on the wall and is used for its audio/visual system.
+It has wall mounted of sound dampening panels to improve acoustics.
+With the large conference table this room is best used for large group presentations and is often used by other groups within the college.

 Competition Team Rooms

 Adjacent to the Visualization lab are three competition team rooms, 103-105.
 Each of these rooms are equipped with a 60” LED TV which can be used via an HDMI cable or the sharelink system.
 Each room has a table and room for five students.
 With a folding wall between rooms 104 & 105 an expanded space large enough for ten people can be created.
 These rooms make an excellent collaboration space which is primarily used primarily used by teams preparing for construction competitions.